Maruthuvakudi: Tourist Attractions

-Maruthuvakudi's major attraction is the Ten Kurangaaduturai Temple, which is believed to be the place where Sugreeva worshiped Lord Shiva.
+Aduthurai's major attraction is the Ten Kurangaaduturai Temple, which is believed to be the place where Sugreeva worshiped Lord Shiva.
 This highly revered shivasthalam is one of two Kurangaaduturai temples in Aduthurai, located south of the Cauvery River.

 Airavateswarar Temple, Maruthuvakudi is a temple for Lord Shiva.

 As per a legend, Indra, the god-king of Heaven, and his white elephant Airavata were cursed by Sage Durvasa for throwing a garland given to them by the god Brahma.
 Indra lost his Kingdom and Airavata turned black.
 He worshipped the god Shiva here and was eventually released from the curse.
 It is also the place where Shiva slew the demon Marutthuvasura, from which the name of the village originated from.